Ocelot-Social-Community/Ocelot-Social/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 Bug report
+name: 🐛 Bug Report
 about: Create a report to help us improve
 labels: bug
 title: 🐛 [Bug]
 ---

-## :bug: Bugreport
+## :bug: Bug Report
 <!-- Describe your issue in detail.
 Include screenshots if needed.
 Give us as much information as possible.
 Use a clear and concise description of what the bug is.-->